 I did not give in to eating crummy comfort food.

 Honestly, this was the hardest one.
 I REALLY want to eat junk when I’m stressed!
 During COVID-19 I gave in and drowned in comfort food for too long.
 When I’m starting to feel anxious and I eat food that isn’t healthy for me, it will often make me feel lethargic.
 When I feel tired, or don’t feel well, it’s easier for me to sink into depressing thoughts, and then fall down a slippery downward spiral that is really hard to get out of.

 I used aromatherapy to help my mood.

 While at the vet hospital I wore Sweet Orange Essential Oil in my locket necklace because it is my “happy” scent, and super uplifting.
-When we got home I diffused our Tranquility Blend (cedarwood, lavender, frankincense, sweet orange and chamomile).
+When we got home I diffused our Tranquility Blend (cedarwood, lavender, frankincense, sweet orange, and chamomile).
 This one helped relax and calm my body & mind.
-This should also aid in more restful sleep tonight.
+This also aided in more restful sleep that night.

 I played music that made me feel happy and I danced.

 It’s amazing how much I’ve used music and dance to help me in various situations throughout my lifetime.
 My current favorite is from the movie The Greatest Showman ~ singing & dancing to a couple of songs releases stress and often helps bring me out of a bit of a funk.

 I’m a huge fan of the herbal Ashwagandha

-I first learned about Ashwagandha when I started having adrenal and thyroid issues.
+I first learned about Ashwagandha when I started having adrenal and thyroid issues many years ago.
 It is an adaptogenic herb popular in Ayurvedic medicine that has shown incredible results for lowering cortisol and balancing thyroid hormones.
 It is wonderful at calming the body.
 Read more here and here.

 I took the homeopathic remedy Ignatia.

-All of the above ways were helping, but I felt like I was “close to the edge” of getting anxious and needed just a little bit more.
-Ignatia is amazing for helping calm my thoughts, and it’s also wonderful for grief.
+All of the above ways help, but when I feel like I am “close to the edge” of getting really anxious and needed just a little bit more help, the homeopathic remedy Ignatia is amazing for helping calm my thoughts, and it’s also wonderful for grief.
 It was my “best friend” after Ginger passed away in January 2018.
-If you haven’t discovered Ignatia yet, Joette Calabrese has a great article about it.
+If you haven’t discovered Ignatia yet, Joette Calabrese has a great article about this amazing, safe remedy.